The following information will give a short introduction to seat reservations:

 Are reservations included in my DiscoverEU Interrail Pass?

-Reservation costs are not included in your Interrail pass.
-However, in most cases, you can avoid seat reservations if you so prefer.
+Reservation costs are not included in your Interrail Pass.
+They come at a small fee, which is different depending on which train and route you're travelling on.
+However, in most cases, you can avoid seat reservations if you prefer.
+To find some tips and tricks for this, check out this article.

 The overview below will give you an idea of what to expect when planning your trip: